ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/run_access-am3.md

 ## Further Information

-See the [model configuration documentation](https://access-nri.github.io/access-am3-configs-doc/) for more detailed information about the configuration.
+See the [ACCESS-AM3 model configuration documentation](https://access-nri.github.io/access-am3-configs-doc/) for more detailed information about the configuration.